Arapahoe Rescue Patrol, Inc.

 “The Arapahoe Rescue Patrol, Inc. is a search and rescue (SAR) unit whose primary mission is to find missing persons, give them aid, if needed, and bring them to safety.
 In addition to this primary mission, the Patrol is committed to help local authorities and other emergency units to the limit of its ability.”

-There are approximately 60 active individuals on the Patrol roster including the youth regular members and officers, the adults who serve on the corporate Board of Directors and oversee operations, and the additional adults who have “graduated” from the Patrol but have stayed involved in the program to contribute their expertise.
+There are approximately 60 active individuals on the Patrol roster including youth regular members and officers, adults who serve on the corporate Board of Directors and oversee operations, and additional adults who have “graduated” from the Patrol but have stayed involved in the program to contribute their expertise.

-Four team Sergeants, two command staff Lieutenants, and one command staff Captain are in charge of daily Patrol operations.
+Five team Sergeants, three command staff Lieutenants, and one command staff Captain are in charge of daily Patrol operations.
 They work closely with an adult team of Division Chiefs, a Deputy Chief and a Chief, but the command in the field is with the youth!

 Role in the Community

-Primarily a search and rescue organization, the Arapahoe Rescue Patrol trains extensively in many areas of field emergency service including rock- and high-angle technical rescue, vertical forest/low-angle evacuation, winter and alpine operations, avalanche rescue, wilderness life support and emergency care, swift water rescue (at the technician level), and situation management functions.
+Primarily a search and rescue organization, the Arapahoe Rescue Patrol trains extensively in many areas of field emergency service including rock, and high-angle technical rescue, vertical forest/low-angle evacuation, winter and alpine operations, avalanche rescue, wilderness life support and emergency care and situation management functions.

 Training is rigorous.
-Each new member spends over one hundred hours in basic training including 24 hours of classroom and two 48 hour weekend training sessions in field search and rescue skills.
-This is then followed by a 6-month probationary period, where additional training is made available in emergency care (an EMT-B level course), wilderness survival, map and compass, technical rock rescue, radio communications, field evacuation and mass casualty training, evidence searching, winter operations, aircraft crash rescue, and much more.
+Each new member spends over one hundred hours in basic training, including 24 hours of classroom and two 48 hour weekend training sessions in field search and rescue skills.
+This is then followed by a 6-month probationary period, where additional training is made available in emergency care (an EMT-B level course), wilderness survival, map and compass, technical rock rescue, radio communications, field evacuation, mass casualty training, evidence searching, winter operations, aircraft crash rescue, and much more.